naveensilver/Ansible/README.md

 •	Ansible is push based architecture & doesn’t need agents running on the client nodes.

 •	Ansible works over SSH.
-So, nothing needs to install on client machines and it need only a test editor and command line tools are usually enough to get your work done and other tools like chef/puppet need to install agent on the client machines.
+So, nothing needs to install on client machines and it need only a text editor and command line tools are usually enough to get your work done and other tools like chef/puppet need to install agent on the client machines.
 When we need to perform a task.

 •	Ansible is light weight, easy to use and speed deployment compared to other tools.